CodeMonster01/Inventory-Management-System/readMe.md

 4. Image for uploading and viewing in setting page
 5. Graphical Representation of data.
 6. Secure through the use of middleware.
+7. All forms are validated.
-7. Paginated Product view page.
+8. Paginated Product view page.

 ** The project is ongoing and will be updated soon.